nikhil-jain-k/DEVS-Based-Simulation-of-SPN-models/README.md

 package can only generate an analytic-numeric solution for the SRN models implemented in it, which causes a problem when the state space of the system becomes too large; in which case, only simulation modelling methods are useful.
-This thesis project provides a solution to this problem by adding discrete-event simulation capabilities to the SRN models implemented in the SPNP package.
+This project provides a solution to this problem by adding discrete-event simulation capabilities to the SRN models implemented in the SPNP package.
 The simulation methodology is useful in particular, for non-Markovian SRNs.
 Discrete Event System Specification (DEVS) is the simulation formalism used to reach at this solution.
-This Github project provides an approach to integrate two systems namely: the SPNP package and the DEVS engine, with discrete-event simulation capabilities.
+The project provides an approach to integrate two systems namely: the SPNP package and the DEVS engine, with discrete-event simulation capabilities.
 The solution is achieved via the use of a parser that establishes a stable communication between these two systems and initiates simulation for the input SRN models from the SPNP package in the DEVS engine.

-# Installation instructions
+# Installation Instructions

 ## Prerequisites
 1. Latest MS Visual Studio